OpenGene/MutScan/README.md

 ```
 mutscan -1 <read1_file_name> -m <mutation_file_name>
 ```
+## multi-threading
+`-t` argument specify how many worker threads will be launched.
+The default thread number is `4`.
+Suggest to use a number less than the CPU cores of your system.

 # Mutation file
 A CSV file with columns of `name`, `left_seq_of_mutation_point`, `mutation_seq` and `right_seq_of_mutation_point`